DermaWand Review: Can Radio Waves Reduce Wrinkles?

 DermaWand is a cosmetic device with an interesting premise: that radiofrequency waves applied near the skin can reduce wrinkles.
 The brand even goes so far as to claim their device is “anti-aging.”

 But can radio waves actually reduce wrinkles?
-Has DermaWand published any medical studies proving their device works?
+Has DermaWand published any clinical studies proving their device works?
 Is the DermaWand Pro more effective than the regular DermaWand?
-And how do real users respond to the treatment?
+And how do real customers rate and describe the aesthetic effects of the DermaWand?

 Can Radio Waves Reduce Wrinkles?

-There have been legitimate medical studies on whether radiofrequency can reduce wrinkles.
+There have been clinical studies published in peer-reviewed journals testing whether radiofrequency can reduce wrinkles.

-A medical review published in a Brazilian dermatology journal analyzed 31 individual studies on radiofrequency and its effects on skin.
+A medical review published in a Brazilian dermatology journal analyzed 31 clinical trials on radiofrequency for dermatologic effects.

 The researchers concluded that while there were some potential biological mechanisms by which radiofrequency could reduce wrinkles, there weren’t clear specifications on what power level was effective, as this varied greatly between studies.
 The researchers also noted that many of the trials were poorly designed.

-The review ended by stating that “it is clear that using radiofrequency for the treatment of skin laxity is still a myth to be clarified.”
+The review ended with the following statement: “...it is clear that using radiofrequency for the treatment of skin laxity is still a myth to be clarified.”

 The researchers from the this second study also noted that hyperpigmentation (skin discoloration) was a side effect experienced by some patients.